SkipPharaoh/python-challenge-problems-purple/Readme.md

 - Complete 1/2 of the coding challenges for each day, though you should try pseudo-coding all of them.

-- Create a daily pull - include a summary of which problems you completed and any notes about incomplete challenges.
+- Create a daily deliverable submission - include a summary of which problems you completed and any notes about incomplete challenges as a comment on your PR.

-- This daily activity will count as __one deliverable__.
+- This daily activity will be due by __March 7__ and will count as __one deliverable__.

 ## Instructions

 - Fork and clone this repository

 - Solve the challenges by writing your functions in each day's solutions file.
+You are encouraged to keep a scratch file for notes/false starts during the process.

 - Each day's challenges increase in difficulty (0-3)